Probabilistic Fixed Ballot Rules and Hybrid Domains

-The three axioms that we impose are {\it minimal richness}, {\it diversity} and {\it no-restoration}.
+The three familiar axioms that we impose are {\it minimal richness}, {\it diversity} and {\it no-restoration}.
 The first axiom requires every alternative be first-ranked by some preference in the domain.
-The second requires the existence of of two completely reversed preferences in the domain.
+The second requires the existence of two completely reversed preferences in the domain.